Home What's New?

 Create a new image.
 Standard smiley dimensions are 15 x 15.

 Use the zoom tool to make drawing much easier.
 First, draw a circle.
 Then add the face.
+I added the grid for demonstration purposes only.

 I like to fill the smiley with a radial gradient (see below), but you can use a solid color if you want.
 Fill the area outside the smiley (the background) with a color not used in the smiley.
 This area, shown here in pink, will become transparent.